hrydgard/ppsspp/README.md

 What's new in 0.9.7
 -------------------
 * Several scheduling and audio fixes, fixing black screens in Yu Gi Oh games among other things.
-* Screen rotation support on Android
+* Screen rotation and immersive mode support on Android
-* Initial multitouch support on Windows 8 for on-screen controls.
 * Large improvements to the software renderer (still not really playable, but looks right more often than not)
-* Bugfixes and new VPL allocator, fixing Pangya Golf performance problems.
+* New VPL allocator and bugfixes, fixing Pangya Golf performance problems.
 * Some mpeg/video playback fixes, fixing Parappa The Rapper and others.
+Some issues remain.
 * Fix save state bugs causing incompatibility between 32 and 64-bit platforms.
 * Symbol map/debugger improvements
 * Depth buffer copy, fixing Jeanne D'arc.
 May cause minor slowdowns though, this will be worked around in the future.
-* MsgDialog fixes
+* MsgDialog fixes.
+Saving fixed in numerous games.
+* Initial multitouch support on Windows 8 for on-screen controls.

 What's new in 0.9.6
 -------------------